Araria: Road

 Buses for most of the districts and internal blocks are available from the bus terminal.

 Airport

 The nearest airport is Purnia Airport, now become a commercial airport from non-commercial airport.

 Politics

-Araria (Vidhan Sabha constituency) is the assembly constituency representing Araria (community development block).
+Araria Assembly constituency is the assembly constituency representing Araria (community development block).
 The same constituency also includes Araria Nagar Parishad.
 Avidur Rahman from Indian National Congress is the MLA elected in the 2020 Bihar Legislative Assembly election.

-Araria (Vidhan Sabha constituency) is part of No 9 Araria (Lok Sabha constituency) (SC). shri pradeep kumar singh from BJP (MP) elected in the 2024 Indian general election.
+Araria (Vidhan Sabha constituency) is part of No 9 Araria (Lok Sabha constituency) (SC).
+Pardeep Kumar Singh from BJP (MP) elected in the 2024 Indian general election.